Predjo/blockchain-ts-2.0/README.md

 ```
 POST /transactions
 ```
 Used for broadcasting of transactions.
 If the transaction is valid and not duplicate it is added to the pending transaction pool.
-Transaction is than broadcasted again.
+Transaction is than broadcast again.
 Invalid or duplicate transactions are discarded.

 | Parameter | Description |
 |-----------|-------------|